mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 ### 3.1 Overview

-StorageLoader loads each shredded type into its own table in Redshift.
+RDB Loader loads each shredded type into its own table in Redshift.
 You need to create a Redshift table for each new shredded type you have defined.

 ### 3.2 Naming the table